viperleed/viperleed/doc/content/calc/param_section.rst

 Search
 ------

-Behaviour is also governed by the :ref:`DISPLACEMENTS` file.
+Behavior is also governed by the :ref:`DISPLACEMENTS` file.
 The most relevant parameters are:

 .. table::